 A Guide To Lone WorkingElaine Goodwin

-The Health and Safety Executive (HSE) guidance defines a lone worker as someone who works by his/herself without close or direct supervision.
+The Health and Safety Executive (HSE) guidance defines lone working as a case of someone who works by his/herself without close or direct supervision.

 A few examples include –